 It would have been fun to test with data centers in the West Coast and the East Coast of the United States, and then between the West Coast and Europe. :)

-In the GlusterFS documentation, the following table lists the differences between replicated volumes and geo-replication:
+Was the Solution In the GlusterFS documentation, the following table lists the differences between replicated volumes and geo-replication:

 With geo-replication, we can have fault tolerance in the data centers.
 We might still lose a really small amount of data in the last operations, but it won’t end up with a total loss of data as it’s unlikely that a data center will go down completely.
 If the data is crucial (like data for banks or other financial institutions) then I would probably create a replica in a nearby data center, but definitely not thousands of miles away.
 This is also why AWS recommends using two availability zones to ensure speed and reliability, and replicate across regions for recovery.